2016 China Study Tour

 - Not have received a scholarship from the University of Sydney Confucius Institute in the last 24 months

-- Possess a valid passport.
+- Possess a valid passport before departure.

 This study tour is heavily subsidised by the Confucius Institute which will pay for specific costs associated with the tour program.